 As noted in previous reports, since salinity has no direct feedback to the atmosphere, large-scale SSS anomalies can be quite persistent.
 (In contrast, SST anomalies are often damped by air–sea heat exchange.)
-For instance, the large fresh SSS anomaly in 2021 in the northeastern Pacific (Fig. 3.7a), began around 2016 in the central North Pacific (near 40°N between Hawaii and the Aleutian Islands), shifting slowly eastward and then southward over time (see previous State of the Climate reports) likely partially advected by the prevailing currents.
+For instance, the large fresh SSS anomaly in 2021 in the northeastern Pacific (Fig. 3.7a) began around 2016 in the central North Pacific (near 40°N between Hawaii and the Aleutian Islands), shifting slowly eastward and then southward over time (see previous State of the Climate reports), likely partially advected by the prevailing currents.
 This upper ocean fresh anomaly increased density stratification, perhaps prolonging and amplifying a marine heatwave in the region that started in 2019 (Scannell et al. 2020) and persisted through much of 2021 (see Figs 3.2 and 3.4a).
 Elsewhere in the Pacific Ocean, the 2021 fresh SSS anomalies (Fig. 3.7a) observed over much of the ITCZ and SPCZ (South Pacific Convergence Zone) and extending north of Hawaii in the central Pacific began around 2015 (see previous State of the Climate reports) but were generally somewhat reduced from previous years in 2021.
-In contrast, the salty anomalies along and just south of the equator in the western and central Pacific, respectively, strengthened in 2021 (Figs. 3.7a,b), again owing to the westward migration of the fresh pool with the persistence of La Niña in much of 2021 (Section 4b), linked to the anomalous westward currents across the equator in 2021 (see Fig. 3.18a), as well as westward shifts in precipitation in the region (see Fig. 3.12d).
+In contrast, the salty anomalies along and just south of the equator in the western and central Pacific, respectively, strengthened in 2021 (Figs. 3.7a,b), again owing to the westward migration of the fresh pool with the persistence of La Niña in much of 2021 (Section 4b), linked to the anomalous westward currents across the equator in 2021 (Fig. 3.18a) as well as westward shifts in precipitation in the region (Fig. 3.12d).

 There was mostly freshening of SSS from 2020 to 2021 in the tropical Atlantic ITCZ, salinification over much of the South Atlantic, and freshening in much of the Labrador Sea and off the east coast of Greenland (Fig. 3.7b).
 In the Atlantic in 2021, as in many previous years, the relatively fresh regions (the subpolar North Atlantic, subantarctic South Atlantic, under the ITCZ, and off northern Brazil and Columbia) were fresher than climatology, and the relatively saltier regions (the subtropics) were saltier than climatology (Fig. 3.7a).
 In 2021 conditions were anomalously salty offshore of the east coast of North America from the Gulf of Mexico to Labrador as well as offshore of much of the South American east coast.